nkorsakov-tw/qa.md/test-plan.md

 Create 20 discounts and observe how it will work in the POS.
 Would the discounts available, how they will be placed in the discount list?
 Assign 10 modifiers for one article to check
+On the page of the subscriptions, select more than 100 screens.
+Check which price would be displayed.